Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R26e/precharge-discharge-pcb.md

 #### Heat Sink
 <p style='text-align: justify'>
 TO-247 compatible aluminium heat sink is directly mounted to the resistors for effective cooling.
-Refer to <a href='#'>Appendix #</a> for calculations behind selecting the heat sink.
+Refer to <a href='#' target='_blank'>Appendix #</a> for calculations behind selecting the heat sink.
 </p>

 #### Metal Oxide Varistor (MOV)